Markets

 Future silver prices will be shaped by new technologies in electronics, photonics, and renewable energy.
 High-efficiency N-type solar cells require more silver than older generations.

-Artificial intelligence, 5G, and EV infrastructure continue to expand silver’s industrial footprint.
+Artificial intelligence, 5G, and EV infrastructure continue to expand Silver’s industrial footprint.
 This innovation-driven consumption cements silver’s role in long-term silver price prediction.

 A stronger US dollar could weigh heavily on silver.
 Hawkish Federal Reserve policy often triggers sell-offs across precious metals.